flaskbb/flaskbb/docs/cli.rst

       This is the commandline interface for flaskbb.

     Options:
+      --config CONFIG  Specify the config to use in dotted module notation e.g. flaskbb.configs.default.DefaultConfig
       --version        Show the FlaskBB version.
-      --config TEXT  Specify the config to use in dotted module notation e.g. flaskbb.configs.default.DefaultConfig
       --help           Show this message and exit.

     Commands:
       celery           Preconfigured wrapper around the 'celery' command. db               Perform database migrations.
       download-emojis  Downloads emojis from emoji-cheat-sheet.com.
       install          Installs flaskbb.
+      makeconfig       Generates a FlaskBB configuration file.
       plugins          Plugins command sub group.
       populate         Creates the necessary tables and groups for FlaskBB. reindex          Reindexes the search index.